s3cur3/tylerayoung.com/collections/_posts/2022-04-24-dont-write-exploding-streams.md

 ## Back to basics

 Producing a `Stream` of `S` in this case is fundamentally the wrong type.
 You can't do it.
-You can only either produce a stream of *explosive* `S`s, or you can choose to stream a different type.
+You can only either produce a stream of *explosive* `S`s, or another type entirely.

 Suppose we're designing an XML parser.
 Parsing is, by its nature, problematic and prone to failure.
 We have to decide from the outset how we'll handle errors.
 Should we: